Flee (film)

 Flee (Flugt) is a 2021 independent adult animated documentary film directed by Jonas Poher Rasmussen.
 An international co-production with Denmark, France, Norway, and Sweden, it follows the story of a man under the alias Amin Nawabi, Rasmussen's high school friend, who shares his hidden past of fleeing his home country of Afghanistan to Denmark for the first time.
-Riz Ahmed and Nikolaj Coster-Waldau serve as executive producers, and serve as the English-language dub version voices for Nawabi and Rasmussen.
+Riz Ahmed and Nikolaj Coster-Waldau serve as executive producers and serve as the English-language dub version voices for Nawabi and Rasmussen.

 The world premiere of the film was at the 2021 Sundance Film Festival on January 28, 2021, where it won the Grand Jury Prize in the World Cinema Documentary section.
 It was released in theaters in the United States on December 3, 2021, by Neon and Participant.

 The film received widespread acclaim from film festivals and critics, with critical praise for animation, story, thematic content, subject matter, and LGBT representation.
 It also incorporates archival film footage of events in Afghanistan from the time Amin fled.
-The film was frequently ranked one of the best films of 2021, and garnered numerous accolades, mainly for animated and documentary categories including Best Feature Film at the Annecy International Animation Film Festival and Best Animated Feature – Independent at 49th Annie Awards, both making the first animated documentary film to win.
+The film was frequently ranked one of the best films of 2021, and garnered numerous accolades, mainly for animated and documentary categories, including Best Feature Film at the Annecy International Animation Film Festival and Best Animated Feature – Independent at 49th Annie Awards, both making it the first animated documentary film to win.

 The film was selected as the Danish entry for the Academy Award for Best International Feature Film, where it was selected as one of the five finalists and became the second foreign-language animated film after Waltz with Bashir (2008).
 The film was also nominated in the Best Documentary Feature and Best Animated Feature categories, becoming the first film ever to be nominated in all three of those categories.